syncfusion-content/uwp-docs/uwp/SfCellGrid/Interactive-Features.md

 {% endhighlight %}
 {% endtabs %}

-### Adding Comment
+### Adding comment

-The Comment tip can be added to the cell by setting the `Comment` property.
-The text assigned will be displayed in the comment window.
+The comment tip can be added to the cell by setting the `Comment` property.
+The assigned text will be displayed in the comment window.

 {% tabs %}
 {% highlight c# %}